It is designed for:

 ENGLISH LANGUAGE PROFICIENCY

-Successful completion of 10 weeks of General English at Advanced level (plus 80% attendance) at APC or at other approved providers or equivalent.
+Successful completion of 10 weeks of General English at Advanced level (plus 80% attendance) at our sister school, English Unlimited, or at other approved providers or equivalent.

 A spoken interview is conducted with applicants about their career goals, and their existing linguistic knowledge.